These small reservoirs in Newport on Oregon’s central coast are heavily stocked with hatchery rainbow trout from late winter to late spring.

 The yellow perch can be caught in sizes roughly equaling the smaller stocked trout.

 These Midwest natives are often under-appreciated in the Pacific Northwest, but they have a flaky, firm white meat that I honestly prefer to stocked trout.
 And they are fun and easy to catch.

 You’re likely to catch perch, catfish and probably any fish commonly found in these lakes with a worm fished on or near the bottom.
 Other natural baits will also do the trick.

 Use a smallish bait hook for yellow perch, which have a little mouth.
 Find more yellow perch fishing tips on our website.

 Some largemouth bass and sunfish are also in the reservoirs, but these are of modest interest to most anglers.

 Trout fishing will be best during the stocking season.

 Generally speaking, the reservoirs are stocked multiple times from late winter through spring.

-Fishing is usually hottest in the days or couple weeks after a stocking, so check the schedule on this page for ideal times to make the trip.
+Fishing is usually the hottest in the days or couple of weeks after a stocking, so check the schedule on this page for ideal times to make the trip.